 Taxes on Your Winnings

 XOLotto.com deducts tax (where applicable) from any winnings.
 For US-based lotteries, this means they treat any winnings over USD 5,000 as if you were in New York City.
-That means they deduct 24% federal withholding tax, 8.82% state tax and 3.876% New York City tax.
-For lotteries based out of Spain, there is 20% tax deducted.
-Note that if you are non-Spanish resident playing a lottery in Spain, this would usually be refundable.
-For Euro Millions and Euro Jackpot, there is no tax deducted as they are designed being played in France and Germany.
+That means they deduct 24% federal withholding tax, 8.82% state tax, and 3.876% New York City tax.
+For lotteries based out of Spain, there is a 20% tax deducted.
+Note that if you are a non-Spanish resident playing a lottery in Spain, this would usually be refundable.
+For Euro Millions and Euro Jackpot, there is no tax deducted as they are designed to be played in France and Germany.

 Who Can Play at XOLotto.com